colinaut/alpinejs-plugin-simple-validate/README.md

 Version 1.7 adds x-required directive for toggling if the field is required.

 * The magic functions isRequired and makeRequired have been removed.
 You can check if the field is required by using `$validate.data('name').required`
+* Added some customization options for targeting parent element and placement of error message.

 ## Simple Usage